-Graham Byers is a Senior at the University of Southern California (USC), majoring in Film and Television
+Graham Byers is a recent graduate of the University of Southern California (USC) where he majored in Film and Television

-and director who strives to tell stories that ignite social change and give
+Production and minored in Entrepreneurship.
+Graham is an aspiring cinematographer, director, and entrepreneur who strives to tell stories that ignite social change and give

 voice to the voiceless.